LucyHeath/ChamPeakx/README.md

 #### Comment display

 The `CommentDrawer.js`component is injected into the `MountaineeringRouteSinglePage.js` to display the user comments.
 The "Edit review" and "Delete review" buttons only appear in the display if the user is authenticated and is the owner of the comment.
-The image display is a seperate component(`ImageDisplay.js`).
+The image display and star rating display are seperate components(`ImageDisplay.js`, `StarRating.js`).

 ![Screenshot 2023-01-05 at 13 38 32](https://user-images.githubusercontent.com/114397080/210792969-230fc5c4-14d1-4494-be94-7af62f284458.png)

-#### Add and edit comments
+#### Adding and editing comments

 Rather than navigating away from this page to add (`AddCommentDrawer.js` component ) and  edit comments (`EditCommentDrawer.js` component ), I chose to implement a Chakra UI draws for each, which open when the "Add review" or "Edit review" buttons are clicked.
 This fitted neatly with the clean and simple design of the project.
 When a user is not logged in "Add review" drawer displays a call to action, which prompts registration or login to access further functionality of the site.
 I felt this was better than hiding button function from non-authenticated users and encourages user registration.